 Marina Bay Sands SkyPark

-Other than getting access to the rooftop and observation deck, you’ll also get the following thrown into the ticket price:
+Other than getting access to the rooftop and observation deck, you’ll also get to bring home souvenirs – 5 digital photos and 2 animated videos.

 Another way to enjoy similar view from atop Marina Bay Sands is to get to a bar or restaurant located on the rooftop.
 Depending on which F&B you visit, you’ll be heading to the rooftop of either Tower 1, 2 or 3.